Styx: Master of Shadows: Plot

 Taking place before the events of the previous game, Styx infiltrates the Tower of Akenash, a massive flying fortress held aloft by the magic of the World Tree, around which the fortress was built.
 Styx desires to reach the heart of the World-Tree and rescue an imprisoned friend elsewhere in the fortress, but he doesn't know why he wants to do these things: he suffers from confused memories and a voice in his head that prods him on.
 When he finally liberates his "friend", he discovers that it is a creature identical to himself.
 The creature that the player has been controlling since the beginning of the game has in fact been a clone of the real Styx, who has been held in an interrogation chamber all this time.

 The original Styx was once an orc scholar who sought to study the World Tree, and somehow was transformed by the tree's magical amber into the small creature he is now (the first goblin).
 He has for centuries been plagued by the voices of the elves who sleep among the roots of the World Tree.
 The elves share a telepathic hive mind, and because they too are creatures of the amber, Styx can hear their constant chatter and cannot shut it out.
 Stealing the heart of the World-Tree will silence the elves permanently and possibly give him a means to become an orc again.

 One of the gifts that the amber gave Original-Styx was the ability to spawn clones of himself.
 Usually these clones are stupid thralls, but when Original-Styx infiltrated Akenash, he created a clone with an exceptionally high degree of intelligence so that it could accomplish more difficult tasks without guidance, such as rescuing Original-Styx if he were captured.
 Original-Styx still considers this clone to be a disposable tool like all the others.
 Furious, Clone-Styx swears to destroy Original-Styx and make a new life for himself.

 With the help of an elf, Clone-Styx breaks the telepathic control that Original-Styx has on him, then chases Original-Styx to the Heart of the World Tree.
 Clone-Styx destroys the Heart, then commits suicide by leaping into the pool of amber at the base of the tree.
 Hordes of Styx clones (stupid and feral) emerge from the amber and instinctively tear Original-Styx apart.
 As the World Tree dies, the magic that keeps Akenash aloft fails and the tower crashes to the ground.
 The feral clones of Styx emerge from the ruins and disperse into the wilderness.
 This is the birth of the goblin race.
-All these goblins are stupid except for one, who has an intact intellect but with no memories other than that his name is Styx.
-It is not certain whether this is Original-Styx or Clone-Styx, or a new goblin altogether, but either way this goblin is now the only living Styx.
+All these goblins are stupid except for one, with higher intelligence but with no memories other than that his name is Styx.
+It is not certain whether this is Original-Styx or Clone-Styx, or a new goblin altogether, but regardless, this goblin is now the one and only Styx.